Antojitos Mexicanos

 Where the San Joaquin Valley Meets the Mexican Table

 In the Central Valley, the phrase "ingredient sourcing" rarely appears on a chalkboard.
 It doesn't need to.
 The San Joaquin Valley produces a significant share of the United States' tomatoes, stone fruits, peppers, garlic, and leafy greens.
 For the Mexican-American communities that have worked and settled across Stanislaus and surrounding counties, cooking has always started with whatever the season and the land immediately offer.
-That culinary habit — building from local agricultural surplus rather than imported or shelf-stable inputs — is, in formal dining terms, farm-driven.
+That culinary habit, building from local agricultural surplus rather than imported or shelf-stable inputs, is, in formal dining terms, farm-driven.
 In antojitos culture, it's simply how food is made.

-Get Exclusive Access →Antojitos as a Food Category, Not Just a Venue Name
+Antojitos as a Food Category, Not Just a Venue Name

 The word "antojitos" translates loosely as "little cravings" and refers to a category of Mexican street and market food that spans masa-based preparations, salsas, grilled meats, and fresh-assembled dishes.
 Across Mexico and Mexican-American communities in the United States, antojitos counters function as a culinary connective tissue between the home kitchen and the street market.
-They are rarely precious about technique, but the leading of them are specific about sourcing: the right dried chile, the correct variety of corn, tomatoes that carry enough acid to anchor a salsa without added vinegar.
+They are rarely precious about technique, but the finest of them are specific about sourcing: the right dried chile, the correct variety of corn, tomatoes that carry enough acid to anchor a salsa without added vinegar.

 California's Farm-Driven Dining Spectrum